Care Assistant

 - Safety Assurance: Ensuring the client’s living space is safe, comfortable, and conducive to their needs.

-To become a Personal Care Assistant, you typically need a high school diploma and relevant training, which can be obtained through online courses or Vocational Education and Training (VET) programs.
+To become a Care Assistant or Care Assistant, you typically need a high school diploma and relevant training, which can be obtained through online courses or Vocational Education and Training (VET) programs.
 These educational pathways provide essential skills and knowledge, making it easier to start a rewarding career in the healthcare sector.

 Certificate IV in Disability Support